Oh de Laval

 There’s evidence to say Oh upholds these manifesto commitments: she’s heavily influenced by Francis Bacon, however this is not a direct, technical or stylistic influence, she speaks of how she likes the way he lived, likes the risk and the hedonism.
 In Bacon’s words “the art that has no balls has no value,” Laval’s deliciously unsettling work would certainly have interested him.
 Finally, Laval states “I’m not calling myself an artist, I’m a painter.
 I’m the only one who knows which one of my paintings is art and which one isn’t [...]
 It’s art for me.”
 This unabashed egoism is what makes Laval so appealing, her work is unfiltered and, in an age awash with anxiety and self-doubt, her sultry, divisive compositions shine through.

-Born in 1990, Oh de Laval is half Thai and half Polish, living and working in Manchester and London.
+Born in Warsaw, Oh de Laval is half Thai and half Polish, living and working in London and Paris.
 She creates highly sexualised, ultra-violent scenes that aim to capture our quotidian relationships with luck, love and lust.
 Her idiosyncratic aesthetic takes from children's fiction to create an interesting tension between subject and style.
 This is a visual balancing act that explains itself perfectly upon meeting the artist: Oh de Laval is at once innocent and disarming, playful and captivating, she is her work incarnate.

 Oh studied industrial design for two years, something that manifests itself in the interiors she paints.
 She then moved on to study sociology, where she became fascinated by Durkheim’s notions of deviance, an interest that still influences her work today.
 Her work was featured in several exhibitions at key galleries and museums, including Unit London and the Galerie Droste, Paris.